node-gh/gh/README.md

 #### Examples

--   Update a label for a repository (_color is a hex code with or without literal hex symbol_).
+Update a label for a repository (_color is a hex code with or without literal hex symbol_).

 ```
 gh re --label --update bug --color color --repo gh
 ```

--   Update a label for a user's repository.
+Update a label for a user's repository.

 ```
 gh re --label --update bug --color color --user eduardolundgren --repo gh
 ```

-### 11. Search
+### Repo: Search

 Find repositories via various criteria.
 Repository search looks through the projects you have access to on GitHub.
 You can filter the results using GitHub's search qualifiers.